Klay Thompson: ACL tear in Finals (2018–2019)

-Over the first seven games of 2018–19, Thompson shot 5 for 36 from behind the arc and failed to have a 20-point game.
+Over the first seven games of the season, Thompson shot 5 for 36 from behind the arc and failed to have a 20-point game.
 He did not make multiple three-pointers in any of the contests, a career-worst seven-game drought for him.
 On October 29, 2018, against the Chicago Bulls, he hit an NBA-record 14 threes to break Curry's former mark of 13.
 Thompson scored 52 points in 27 minutes while making 14-for-24 of his threes and shooting 18-for-29 overall from the field.
 His 10 three-pointers in the first half tied Chandler Parsons' league record set in 2014, and Golden State made 17 threes in the first half to set the NBA record for a half.
-On November 24, he scored 31 points with five 3-pointers in a 117–116 win over the Sacramento Kings.
-Thompson moved into 21st place on the NBA's career 3-pointers list when he hit his 1,609th in the first quarter, moving past Jason Richardson.
-On December 29, he had his second-highest scoring game of the season with 32 points in a 115–105 win over the Portland Trail Blazers.
-He shot his way out of a slump by hitting 12 of 21 from the field and 4 of 5 from 3-point range.
-On January 8, he scored 43 points with seven 3-pointers in a 122–95 win over the New York Knicks.
-On January 21, he tied an NBA record by making his first 10 attempts from 3-point range on his way to scoring 44 points in a 130–111 win over the Los Angeles Lakers.
-He finished 10 of 11 from beyond the arc and 17 of 20 from the floor overall.
-On March 8, he scored 39 points and made nine 3-pointers in a 122–105 win over the Denver Nuggets.
-On March 13, he scored 30 points in a 106–104 win over the Houston Rockets.
+On November 24, Thompson scored 31 points with five three-pointers in a 117–116 win over the Sacramento Kings.
+Thompson moved into 21st place on the NBA's career three-pointers list when he hit his 1,609th in the first quarter, moving past Jason Richardson.
+On December 29, Thompson had his second-highest scoring game of the season with 32 points in a 115–105 victory over the Portland Trail Blazers.
+He shot his way out of a slump by hitting 12-of-21 from the field and 4-of-5 from 3-point range.
+On January 8, 2019, Thompson scored 43 points with seven 3-pointers in a 122–95 win over the New York Knicks.
+On January 21, he tied an NBA record by making his first 10 attempts from three-point range on his way to scoring 44 points in a 130–111 victory over the Los Angeles Lakers.
+Thompson finished 10-of-11 from beyond the arc and 17-of-20 from the floor overall.
+On March 8, he scored 39 points and made nine three-pointers in a 122–105 victory over the Denver Nuggets.
+On March 13, Thompson scored 30 points in a narrow 106–104 victory over the Houston Rockets.
 He made five 3-pointers to give him 203 for the season, joining Curry as the only players in NBA history to have seven straight seasons with 200 3-pointers.
 Praised for his defense throughout his career, Thompson was named to the NBA All-Defensive Team for the first time, earning second team honors.
 For Game 3 of the 2019 NBA Finals against the Toronto Raptors, Thompson missed his first career playoff game after straining his left hamstring late in Game 2.
-He returned in Game 4 and scored 28 points with six 3-pointers in a 105–92 loss, as the Warriors went down 3–1 in the series.
-In Game 5, he helped the Warriors stave off elimination with 26 points in a 106–105 win, thus cutting the Raptors' series lead to 3–2.
-However, in Game 6, Thompson suffered a torn ACL in his left knee and departed with 30 points midway through the third quarter, as the Warriors went on to lose the game and the series with a 114–110 defeat.
-He finished the playoffs in third for career postseason 3-pointers (374), trailing only Curry (470) and Ray Allen (385).
+Thompson returned in Game 4 and scored 28 points with six three-pointers in a 105–92 loss as the Warriors went down 3–1 in the series.
+In Game 5, he helped the Warriors stave off elimination with 26 points in a narrow 106–105 victory, thus cutting the Raptors' series lead to 3–2.
+However, in Game 6, Thompson tore his ACL and left with 30 points with a few minutes left the third quarter, as the Warriors went on to lose the game and the series with a 114–110 loss.
+He finished the playoffs in third for career postseason three-pointers (374), trailing only Curry (470) and Ray Allen (385).